-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
-2.4.4 - Investigate any illicit discharge within 15 days of its detection and take action to eliminate the source of the discharge with 45 days of its detection (or obtain permission form USEPA for such longer periods as may be necessary).
+2.4.3 - Provide a mechanism for reporting of illicit discharges and provide this number on the Fort Carson stormwater website and any outreach materials, as appropriate.
+Fort Carson has a spill line (526-0973) for the reporting of spills and illicit discharges which occur on the installation.
+The phone number for the spill line is posted to a variety of locations, including the Directorate of Public Works homepage, accessible by the URL provided on page 2.
+No 2.4.4 - Investigate any illicit discharge within 15 days of its detection and take action to eliminate the source of the discharge with 45 days of its detection (or obtain permission form USEPA for such longer periods as may be necessary).
 Upon notification of a spill of illicit discharge, an investigation of the situation is made within 24 hours to determine the source and cause of the discharge.
-If required, temporary control measures may be installed until a service order is executed to fix the problem.
-No. 2.4.5 - Maintain an updated storm sewer system map.
+If required, temporary control measures may be installed until a service order is executed to address the problem.
+No 2.4.5 - Maintain an updated storm sewer system map.
 At a minimum, the map or system of maps maintained within a Geographic Information System (GIS) shall show jurisdictional boundaries, the location of all inlets and outfalls, names and locations of all waters that receive discharges from those outfalls, locations of post-construction BMPs installed since the effective date of this permit, and locations of all facilities operated by the permittee, including any public or private snow disposal sites.
 The map shall be available in electronic or digital format, as appropriate.
 The Fort Carson Directorate of Public Works Geographic Information System (GIS) section maintains and updates the installation's storm sewer system map.
 The map contains the pertinent data for the installation's storm sewer system and is updated as collection systems change, or new construction is completed.
-No.
+No